nasa-gcn/gcn-alertmanager/README.md

-# GCN Prometheus
+# GCN Alertmanager

-A very simple [Prometheus](https://prometheus.io) server that can be configured via environment variables.
+A very simple [Alertmanager](https://alertmanager.io) server that can be configured via environment variables.